nrgsy/Deep-Learning-Terrain-Navigation/README.md

 Full details can be found in this paper: https://etd.ohiolink.edu/pg_10?211175618791100::NO:10:P10_ETD_SUBID:151078

-Apologies for the lack of documentation.
-If you wish to get this project running on your own computer, you can reach the author at tpech46@gmail.com for instructions.
+The author is available at tpech46@gmail.com to answer any questions.